Learn how to configure your MongoDB® instance to accept incoming connections.

 - Access to the OVHcloud Control Panel

-- A MongoDB database running on your OVHcloud Cloud Databases (this guide can help you to meet this requirement)
+- A MongoDB® database running on your OVHcloud Cloud Databases (this guide can help you to meet this requirement)

 Instructions

-Configure your MongoDB instance to accept incoming connections
+Configure your MongoDB® instance to accept incoming connections

-Before making a connection, we must verify that our MongoDB instance is correctly configured.
+Before making a connection, we must verify that our MongoDB® instance is correctly configured.

 Step 1: Verify your user roles and password

-tab.
+Select the Users tab.
 Verify that you have a user with sufficient rights and a configured password.
 If you don't remember the user's password, you can either create a new user or regenerate the password of an existing user.
 Be careful!
 By doing so, you will need to update all the places where you already use this user/password pair.

-To create a new user, click + Add user
+To create a new user, click + Add user.

-We provide official MongoDB built-in roles.
-Please read the official MongoDB documentation to select the right roles for your use case.
+We provide official MongoDB® built-in roles.
+Please read the official MongoDB® documentation to select the right roles for your use case.

-In our example, we will create a new user called foo with the role userAdmin
+In our example, we will create a new user called foo with the role userAdmin on the bar database and the role readWriteAnyDatabase on any database (admin).

-Click Create User
+Click Create User.

-Step 2: Authorize incoming connections from the MongoDB client
+Step 2: Authorize incoming connections from the MongoDB® client

-button.
+In this step, select the Configuration tab, add the IP(s) you wish to authorize, and click the add + button.
 By default, a Cloud Database does not accept any form of connection from the outside world.
 This way, we can help prevent intrusive connection attempts.

-when you are finished.
+Select Save changes when you are finished.

 If you want to allow any connections from the outside, you can enter the IP 0.0.0.0/0.
 Please use it carefully.
 Every IP will be authorized.